dfsp-spirit/fsbrain/FAQ.md

 ### **Q**: What kind of input data do I need for fsbrain?

-The *fsbrain* software is designed to be used with the output of the [FreeSurfer](http://freesurfer.net/) *recon-all* command and compatible software.
-Running recon-all on your T1w MRI scan results in a directory structure full of different files and file types for each subject.
-The *fsbrain* library uses knowledge on the directory layout to load the proper data.
+The *fsbrain* software is designed to be used with the output of [FreeSurfer](http://freesurfer.net/).
+Running *recon-all* on your T1w MRI scan results in a directory structure full of different files and file types for each subject.
+The *fsbrain* library uses knowledge on this directory layout to load the proper data.

+However, fsbrain is not limited to FreeSurfer output, see below.

 ### **Q**: Which file formats are supported?